Why I started Unique3phase:

 Think of how the rotary converter works.
 Do you think it is some sort of magic machine?
 That somewhere in the heart of this big idler motor lurks a hidden force just waiting to zap power into your load motor?
 No, that is not the case.
 There’s no secret hidden force inside the three phase motor.
 It’s just a motor.
 Motor manufacturers built it to run machines.
 It gets it’s power from outside itself, the power company, it wasn’t made to be a generator of three phase.
 This is why it is a weak feeble solution.
 In order to work it has to be way over sized, so that enough power can be siphoned off, to run the real motor.

-Amazingly enough, manufacturers have used this system for over 50 years, because there was no other practical way.
 But there was another way.
 The transformer converter.
 Before the rotary converter was popular there was the transformer converter.
 Developed over 60 years ago it uses a transformer and capacitors to provide the kick, the power, the nitrous oxide, to start a heavily loaded motor and enable it to drive a load at full power.

 I wanted to run that vacuum so I spent the next year searching library’s, looking for a solution.
 That’s when I found the transformer converter.